DHJT/LearnNote/development-tool/MariaDB.md

 ### MySQL和MariaDB之间的差异
 - [2018-09-10 MariaDB和MySQL全面对比：选择数据库需要考虑这几点][4]

+Mon Aug 19 20:42:39 CST 2019 WARN: Establishing SSL connection without server's identity verification is not recommended.
+According to MySQL 5.5.45+, 5.6.26+ and 5.7.6+ requirements SSL connection must be established by default if explicit option isn't set.
+For compliance with existing applications not using SSL the verifyServerCertificate property is set to 'false'.
+You need either to explicitly disable SSL by setting useSSL=false, or set useSSL=true and provide truststore for server certificate verification.

 [1]: https://mariadb.com/kb/en/library/upgrading-mariadb-on-windows/ 'Upgrading MariaDB on Windows'
 [2]: https://mariadb.com/kb/en/library/upgrading-between-minor-versions-on-linux/ 'Upgrading Between Minor Versions on Linux'
 [3]: https://mariadb.com/kb/en/library/installing-mariadb-windows-zip-packages/ 'Installing MariaDB Windows ZIP Packages'